asynkron/protoactor-website/hugo/content/docs/cluster/getting-started-net.md

 </ItemGroup>
 ```

-`ProtoGrain` is a MSBuild task provided by `Proto.Cluster.CodeGen`.
+`ProtoGrain` is an MSBuild task provided by `Proto.Cluster.CodeGen`.

 This is a good moment to build a project and see if code generation doesn't produce any errors.